Hidden Cost of IT 1 – Software Licensing

-When it comes to the hidden cost of IT.
-It does exist and it is something you have to pay for the privilege of using IT.
+The hidden cost of IT does exist, and you have to pay for it to enjoy the privilege of using IT.